Why are there Flies in my House and Where Do They Come From?

 You may have a housefly problem outside because flies will sleep in plants, fence wires, garbage cans, and on the ground.

-When you ask, “Where are the flies coming from?”
-You can look at the temperature and wind current as well.
+To figure out where flies are coming from, you can look at the temperature and wind current as well.
 On warm summer days (85°F and higher), flies will catch a cool breeze from your air conditioning unit and come inside.
-Conversely, on cooler days, houseflies hitch a ride on a warm air current, such as any heat coming from your house.
+Conversely, on cooler days, houseflies will hitch a ride on a warm air current, i.e. any heat coming from your house.

 What Do Houseflies Look Like?